serokell/blog-posts/typescript-for-haskellers/article.md

 };
 ```

-#### Pattern Matching
+#### Pattern matching

-This is the very simple examples of working with ADT like structures in TypeScript.
+These were very simple examples of working with ADT-like structures in TypeScript.
-Using type parameters you are also able to make some more complex things like [such](https://github.com/pfgray/ts-adt) library for ADTs.
+By using type parameters, you are also able to make some more complex things like [this library](https://github.com/pfgray/ts-adt) for ADTs.
-But one of the most useful features of Haskell connected with ADTs is pattern matching.
+But one of the most useful features of Haskell that is connected with ADTs is pattern matching.
-In allows you to disclose you structure comparing it with some pattern and based on this condition execute some code.
+It allows you to disclose you structure comparing it with some pattern and based on this condition, execute some code.
-There is [no such functionality](https://github.com/tc39/proposal-pattern-matching) in TypeScript but [ts-pattern](https://github.com/gvergnaud/ts-pattern) will bring it to you.
+There is [no such functionality](https://github.com/tc39/proposal-pattern-matching) in TypeScript, but [ts-pattern](https://github.com/gvergnaud/ts-pattern) will bring it to you.

 Example from repository:

 ```typescript